-Systems thinking is an approach to problem-solving that views problems as part of a wider, interconnected system.
+Systems Thinking1 is an approach to problem-solving that views problems as part of a wider, interconnected system.
 Rather than isolating individual components, systems thinking considers the relationships and interactions between different elements.
 It aims to understand how these connections contribute to the behavior of the system as a whole.

 In this article, we will explore Systems Thinking and its most relevant tool, the Iceberg Model, which enables us to analyze systems dynamically and non-linearly.